-Last weekend the boys drove a couple hours east to Cedar Rapids to visit relatives while sis and I held down the fort at home.
-We joined them for a few hours on Sunday afternoon and after being reunited with Lincoln he asked what we did while he was away.
-47 minutes into me recounting the laundry list of things I accomplished with just the baby at home (including the laundry!) he finally interrupted with a big hug and kiss then disappeared to watch PJ Masks in another room.
-Translation: I SLAYED my (super boring, apparently) to-do list!
-I even had time to listen to a podcast on Saturday afternoon – “Why you need a seasonal routine” by my friend Alexa at Simple Roots Wellness – and it rocked my world.
+Last weekend the boys drove a couple of hours east to Cedar Rapids to visit relatives while sis and I held down the fort at home.
+I had quite the laundry list of things to accomplish and was amazed at what I was able to check off my list with just the baby at home.
+I even had time to listen to a podcast one afternoon – “Why you need a seasonal routine” by my friend Alexa at Simple Roots Wellness – and it rocked my world.

-Ok, ok – root vegetables, warming spices, and broths is probably what we should be aiming to eat the most of when we’re living seasonally, but I still stand by this hearty, 1 skillet supper that will delight you with its simplicity.
-Add chopped chicken plus a few pantry staples including rice, beans, canned tomatoes, broth, and taco seasoning into a skillet then cook.
+Ok, ok – root vegetables, warming spices, and broths are probably what we should be aiming to eat the most of when we’re living seasonally, but I still stand by this hearty, 1 skillet supper that will delight you with its simplicity.
+Add chopped chicken plus a few pantry staples including rice, beans, canned tomatoes, broth, and taco seasoning into a skillet then cover and simmer.
 Stir in shredded cheese then top with more shredded cheese and serve.